Novelist, screenwriter, and consultant psychiatrist.

 Between writing and medicine, she created a reference series about psychiatry and psychology for writers called Freudian Script, advocating for accurate and sensitive portrayals of people with mental health problems in fiction.

-Returned to her beloved Cardiff, she lives with her journalist husband and young daughter.
+Returned to her beloved Cardiff, she lives with her journalist husband and young daughters.

 Photography by Amy Davies